 The proposed project would amend the Fresno General Plan Land Use Map and Official Zoning Map to rezone the two project parcels at the northeast corner of East McKinley and North Fine Avenues.
-The proposed rezone of the project site does not represent unplanned growth given that the project site is would not be rezoned for residential uses.
+The proposed rezone of the project sites does not represent unplanned growth given that the project sites are not being rezoned for residential uses.
 Since no new residential development would occur under the proposed project, the construction of new park facilities to serve the project would not be required.
 Therefore, the proposed project would have no impact.